 Recently, a discussion arose about prayer being critical to having a personal relationship with GOD.
 While thinking about the conversation this morning, the word “Covenant” was clearly spoken.
 Although prayers are for sure beneficial, a personal and intimate relationship with GOD cannot effectively happen if we are not in true covenant with HIM.

 As a ‘noun, a covenant is an agreement between two or more parties.
 It is a: contract, treaty, pact, accord, deal, settlement, arrangement. pledge, bond and promise.
 As a ‘verb’, a covenant is an active agreement by lease, deed or other legal contract.
 As an example, “the landlord covenants to repair the property.”

-When we recognize, earnestly believe and accept GOD’s ordained plan of redemption through His Son Jesus Christ, we automatically enter into covenant with Him – this is the ‘noun’ definition.
-When we faithfully believe that we can actively draw from the renewing and transformative wellspring of redemption daily because of Jesus’ sacrifice, we are in active covenant with GOD.
+When we recognize, earnestly believe and accept GOD’s ordained plan of redemption through His Son Jesus Christ, it is un fait-accomplit – we are automatically in Covenant with Him.
+This is the ‘noun’ definition.
+When we faithfully believe that we can actively draw from the renewing, sanctifying and transformative wellspring of redemption “daily” because of Jesus’ sacrifice, we are in active covenant with GOD.
 Most importantly, when we humbly approach the throne of mercy and grace to receive pardon in reparation of our sins through the shed blood of the Lamb, we are also actively in covenant with GOD.
 This is the ‘verb’ definition.

 New Covenant – Biblical Definition: